 - The London boroughs have delegated to London Councils the functions specified in section 48 (10) of the Local Government Act 1985 (Grants to Voluntary Organisations).
-The London Boroughs Grants Committee is required to submit a proposal for reviewing the needs of Greater London to London Councils Leaders' Committee for approval each year. - The Grants Programme is funded and governed by the 32 London Boroughs and the Corporation of London.
+London Councils' Grants Committee is required to submit a proposal for reviewing the needs of Greater London to London Councils Leaders' Committee for approval every four years, or when considering the decommissioning of a new programme of activity. - The Grants Programme is funded and governed by the 32 London Boroughs and the Corporation of London.
 Leaders' Committee sets the overall funding strategies, policies and priorities for grants to voluntary organisations.
 Decisions on individual commissions, funding of applications and operation are made by the Grants Committee1.